 - If you receive an email that uses a Hallmark header but doesn't appear to be from Hallmark, delete the email without opening it.

 - If you have opened it and want to forward it to us, send it to email@example.com.
-Due to the large amount of email we receive at that address we will not be able to reply to your email, but we will investigate.
+Due to a large amount of email we receive at that address, we will not be able to reply to your email, but we will investigate.
 Then delete the email from both your inbox and your sent folder.
 If you click on the link in the bogus email, you will launch a virus.
 This virus installs an Internet Relay (IRC) chat client and causes the infected computer to connect to an IRC channel.
 Attackers then use that connection to remotely command your machine for the purpose of gathering your personal information.
 An example of this virus is the Zapchast virus.

 - If you use Windows XP and Internet Explorer you should visit update.microsoft.com to update your browser and operating system.
 Then you will be less likely to be affected by the virus.